Instant Mushroom Coffee: What are the Benefits?

 Now, instant mushroom coffee options (like Lucid Super Coffee) make it as easy as stirring up a quick mix.
-With instant mushroom coffee, you can enjoy a fast, convenient cup of coffee rich in mushroom coffee benefits—especially those related to a super beta glucan content.
+With instant mushroom coffee, you can enjoy a fast, convenient cup of coffee rich in mushroom coffee benefits, especially those related to a high polysaccharide (beta glucan) content.

 Table of Contents